The Most Definitive Depiction of "Spanish Hawai'i" Before Cook -- with the Second Appearance of San Francisco on a Printed Map

-Rare separately issued map of America, published by Spain's greatest enlightment mapmaker, Tomas Lopez in Madrid in 1772.
+Rare, separately-issued map of America, published by Spain's greatest eighteenth-century mapmaker, Tomas Lopez, in Madrid in 1772.

 Lopez's map is of tremendous historical interest for several reasons.
-As noted by Warren Heckrotte and others, the map is the second printed map to locate San Francisco and perhaps the only contemporary map to provide a definitive location of "Spanish Hawaii."
+As noted by Warren Heckrotte and others, the map is the second printed map to locate San Francisco and is perhaps the only contemporary map to provide a definitive location of "Spanish Hawai'i."

-Coming at a time when Spanish Enlightment was beginning to allow for the broader printed dissemination maps detailing the Spanish discoveries in the new world, the map is reflective of the work of Spain's pre-eminent mapmaker, Tomas Lopez.
-The map provides an up to date charting of America, as known to the Spanish.
+Coming at a time when the Spanish Enlightenment was beginning to allow for the broader dissemination of printed maps detailing the Spanish discoveries in the New World, the map is reflective of the work of Spain's pre-eminent mapmaker, Tomas Lopez.
+The map provides an up-to-date charting of America, as known to the Spanish.
 In the tradition of Lopez's training in Paris by J.B.B.
 D'Anville and others, the map is presented in a scientifically accurate and precise fashion.
 None of the information contained in the map is based upon myth or conjecture.

-To the contrary, in the areas where the information set forth is based upon less than certain reports, symbols of uncertainty are given, such as the dashed line for the western flowing river extending across the northern part of North America.
-In five places, where reports deemed credible at the time existed, but had not been established with certainty, Lopez reports "lands discovered" by explorers, including
+To the contrary, in the areas where the information set forth is based upon less than solid reports, symbols of uncertainty are given, such as the dashed line for the western flowing river extending across the northern part of North America.
+In five places, where reports deemed credible existed, but had not been established with certainty, Lopez reports "lands discovered" by explorers, including

 - "Tierra que vio Drake" (west of the Straits of Magellan)

-The aforementioned discoveries consist of 3 of the most famous early but still unconfirmed discoveries in the South Pacific by Francis Drake, Pedro Fernández de Quirós and Edward Davis, along with the well known reported Russian discoveries in the North Pacific.
+The aforementioned discoveries consist of three of the most famous early, but still unconfirmed, discoveries in the South Pacific by Francis Drake, Pedro Fernández de Quirós and Edward Davis, along with the well known and reported Russian discoveries in the North Pacific.

 By contrast, none of the various French theories for the Northwest Passage or the Northwest Coast of America are incorporated into Lopez's chart, despite the tremendous influence of the French mapmakers on Lopez's early training.
-Robust debates among mapmakers such as Joseph Nicholas De L'Isle, Philippe Buache and the Robert de Vaugondy brothers, were still being actively debated as late as 1775, in the French Academy of Sciences.
+Robust debates among mapmakers such as Joseph Nicholas De L'Isle, Philippe Buache and the Robert de Vaugondy brothers were still active as late as 1775 in the French Academy of Sciences.

-As discussed below, Lopez's location of the lands discovered by Mendana are worthy of closer study in the context of the claims that the Spanish first reached Hawaii in the 16th Century, as they pre-date any of the other traditionally reported 18th Century Spanish sources and, of perhaps greater note, point to "Mendana" as the discoverer of the island(s) in question, rather than the traditional sources (Villalobos (1542) or Gaetano (1555)).
+As discussed below, Lopez's location of the lands discovered by Mendaña are worthy of closer study in the context of the claims that the Spanish first reached Hawai'i in the sixteenth-century, as they pre-date any of the other traditionally reported eighteenth-century Spanish sources and, of perhaps greater note, point to "Mendana" as the discoverer of the island(s) in question, rather than the traditional sources (Villalobos (1542) or Gaetano (1555)).

 As evidence of the rarity of these two maps, despite their publication in 1771 and 1772, the rest of the cartographic world remained ignorant of the existence of San Francisco Bay until 1790, when a copy of Costanso's map was acquired by Alexander Dalrymple in England, who thereafter published an English copy.

 While modern scholars have noted the import of this map for its naming of San Francisco, a feature of this map long overlooked by scholars, in part because of the rarity of this map, is the small section of land along the Tropic of Cancer identified as "Tierra descubierta por Mendana".
-This note is quite possibly the only known map to accurately memorialize the location of what many believe to be the Spanish discovery of Hawaii in the 16th Century, more than 200 years prior to the arrival of Captain James Cook.
+This note is quite possibly the only known map to accurately memorialize the location of what many believe to be the Spanish discovery of Hawaii in the sixteenth century, more than two hundred years prior to the arrival of Captain James Cook.

-While the details supporting Spain's discovery of Hawaii are far from clear, numerous scientific journals have conclusively reported the Spanish discovery of Hawaii for well over 100 years.
-The modern theories can be traced to La Perouse, who put forth the theory that Juan Gaetano discovered the Hawaiian Islands in 1555, and the report of a map captured by Lord Anson in 1743, which located an island group that corresponded with the location of Hawaii, as well as Spanish correspondence in the middle of the 19th Century articulating the claim that Spain had discovered Hawaii in the mid-16th Century.
+While the details supporting Spain's discovery of Hawaii are far from clear, numerous respected journals have seriously reported the Spanish discovery of Hawai'i for well over one hundred years.
+The modern theories can be traced to La Perouse, who put forth the theory that Juan Gaetano discovered the Hawaiian Islands in 1555, and the report of a map captured by Lord Anson in 1743, which located an island group that corresponded with the location of Hawai'i, as well as Spanish correspondence in the middle of the nineteenth century which articules the claim that Spain had discovered Hawai'i in the mid-sixteenth century.